dcbuild3r/blockchain-development-guide/README.md

 ### General foundation

-In order to get started with blockchain development on Ethereum, one must first get started with understanding how blockchains work in order to build a mental model of how each moving piece works and to get an understanding of the design principles which will govern your development experience.
+In order to get started with blockchain development, one must first get started with understanding how blockchains work in order to build a mental model of how each moving piece works and to get an understanding of the design principles which will govern your development experience.

 #### Blockchains